gabeklein/expressive-mvc/README.md

 <h2 id="concept-method">Adding methods</h2>

 What's a class without some methods?
-Let's add some *actions* [(similar to that of MobX)](https://mobx.js.org/refguide/action.html) to abstract out changes to our state.
+Let's add some *actions* to abstract changes to our state.

 ```jsx
 class Counter extends Model {